Skip to content

 Not planning the storage account naming schemeStorage account names must be globally unique and 3-24 charactersAdopt a naming convention early: <company><env><region><purpose>, e.g., acmeprodeus2data.

-Using Blob Storage when Data Lake (hierarchical namespace) is neededTeams start with blob storage and later discover they need Spark/Databricks compatibilityDecide upfront if you need analytics workloads.
-Enabling hierarchical namespace later requires creating a new account and migrating data.
+Using Blob Storage when Data Lake (hierarchical namespace) is neededTeams start with blob storage and later discover they need Spark/Databricks compatibilityDecide upfront if you need analytics workloads, and review Azure’s current upgrade guidance and compatibility impacts before enabling hierarchical namespace later.

 1. A storage account has 50 TB of log files currently residing in the Hot tier, but an analysis shows these files are only accessed approximately once per quarter.
 Which tier should they be migrated to, and how much would this strategic shift save annually?